-Located just outside of Paris.
-The palace is a home for three generation of Kings and Queens.
-All visitors of the palace are just in awe at all the magnificent things in every corner of the palace.
+Located just outside of Paris, this palace has been home to three generation of Kings and Queens.
+All its visitors are in awe of the magnificent treasures hidden around every corner in this stately home.

 The Palace of Versailles map here:

-This cathedral is included in the UNESCO list due to its fine sculptures, and outstanding 12th and 13th century stained glass windows.
+This cathedral is included in the UNESCO list due to its fine sculptures and outstanding 12th and 13th century stained glass windows.
 The Passion window and the Blue Virgin window are among the highlights of the cathedral.
-The Cathedral was shown all over the world in the successful Notre-Dame de Paris movie (1956).
-It was about the timeless tale of the seductive gypsy Esmeralda and the tortured hunchback Quasimodo.
+It is shown all over the world in the successful Notre-Dame de Paris movie (1956) which was about the timeless tale of the seductive gypsy Esmeralda and the tortured hunchback Quasimodo.

-The brightest place in the country of France from the bright yellow sunflowers, red poppies, and deep purple lavender fields.
-Some tourists destinations on this bright area are Ancient Ruins and provençal traditions in Arles, Marseilles: Cosmopolitan Seaport, Saint-Tropez's Seaside Glamour, Avignon: Medieval City of the Popes, Aix-en-Provence: Quintessential Provence, Ancient Roman Ruins in Orange, and Vence: A Picturesque Artists' Village
+The brightest place throughout all of France; from its brilliant yellow sunflowers and red poppies to the deep purple, lavender fields.
+Some tourist destinations surrounding this dazzling area are Ancient Ruins and provençal traditions in Arles, Marseilles: Cosmopolitan Seaport, Saint-Tropez's Seaside Glamour, Avignon: Medieval City of the Popes, Aix-en-Provence: Quintessential Provence, Ancient Roman Ruins in Orange, and Vence: A Picturesque Artists' Village.

-Also known as Côte d'Azur with English translation of “Coast of Blue”, is the Mediterranean coastline in the South East part of France.
+Also known as Côte d'Azur, meaning “Coast of Blue,” is the Mediterranean coastline in the South East sector of France.

 Popular cities from this group are Cannes, Nice, Monaco, and Toulon.
 It is known to be a luxury travel destination for the rich and famous with its private beaches, prestige restaurants and hotels.

-It is considered as the Queen of the Riviera.
-Some of the tourists attractions in this city is Promenade des Anglais with a seaside where people can stroll along the long walkway while appreciating the sea; and a landslide that has very nice hotels and cafes and restaurants, Old Town of Nice contrary to the urban side of Promenade d Anglais, it has beautiful sceneries of Baroque churches and Palais Lascaris, The Cours Saleya Market has restaurants that offer croissants and coffee in the morning to drinks at night, and freshest vegetables in the market itself, Musee d’Art Moderne et d’Art Contemporain (The Museum of Modern and Contemporary Art) - it showcases the avant-garde French and American modern art movements.
+Known as the Queen of the Riviera, some of the tourist attractions in this city are the Promenade des Anglais, with its glorious beach where people can stroll along the long walkway while appreciating the sea, stunning hotels, cafes, and restaurants.
+The Old Town of Nice in contrast to the residential side of Promenade des Anglais, has beautiful scenery and backdrops of Baroque churches and the Palais Lascaris.
+The Cours Saleya Market has restaurants that offer croissants and coffee in the morning and drinks at night.
+You will find the freshest of vegetables in this market.
+Musee d’Art Moderne et d’Art Contemporain (The Museum of Modern and Contemporary Art) - showcases the avant-garde French and American modern art movements.

-It's famous movie festival guarantees to have famous people that visit the place every year.
-Some tourist destinations in the city are La Croisette - prominent boardwalk in the city that surrounds the bay, Palais des Festivals - the venue for the Cannes Film Festival, Le Suquet - forget about the glitz and glamour and take time to venture into the old town part of the city appreciating history and local delicacies.
+Its famous movie festival guarantees to draw in a whole host of celebrities each year.
+Some tourist destinations in the city are La Croisette - a prominent boardwalk that surrounds the bay, Palais des Festivals - the venue for the Cannes Film Festival.
+Le Suquet - if you're not one for glitz and glamour take time to venture into the old part of town to appreciate the history and perhaps try some of the delightful local delicacies.

 It is said to be the world’s second smallest country.
-Formula 1 Grand Prix, one of the prominent automobile races are held in this city, every year.
-Places to go in this city are Monte Carlo Casino (gaming, opera, ballet and its grand décor are just some of the reasons why people love to visit the place), Museum of Antique Automobiles - it is where to find personal car collection of Prince Rainier III, Thermes Marins Monte-Carlo - indulge in activities on this place’s spa, salon, gym, and treatment rooms.
+The Formula One Grand Prix has been held in Monaco every year since 1929.
+Places of interest here are Monte Carlo Casino (gaming, the opera, and the ballet and its grand décor are just some of the reasons why people love to visit the place).
+The Museum of Antique Automobiles is where you'll find the personal car collection of Prince Rainier III.
+Thermes Marins Monte-Carlo - why not indulge and pamper yourself activities in the spa, salon, gym, and treatment rooms.